gugu-py/IB-notes/README.md

 **usage**:

+1. download: click on `Code` button and click on `Download as Zip`.

-1. root directory is a list of my selected courses
+2. root directory is a list of my selected courses

-2. inside each course directory: notes broken into units or paper type; `notes on class` (fragmented notes taken on class)
+3. inside each course directory: notes broken into units or paper type; `notes on class` (fragmented notes taken on class)

-3. use Obsidian to open those markdown files for best experience (some note contains Obsidian styled links)
+4. use Obsidian to open those markdown files for best experience (some note contains Obsidian styled links)

 **use of AI**: Usage of AI is acknowledged, but I can say I verified them all and most of the note are pure human (except some history note).
 Some prompts are shared.